What happened to India's farmer protests? | DW | 24.05.2021

 As India struggles to control the COVID-19 pandemic, protesting farmers have one message for the government: "Repeal the laws and let us go home."

-Soon after Cyclone Tauktae hit the western coast of India last week, the capital city of New Delhi was hit by record rainfall.
-While some had the luxury of staying indoors, thousands of protesting farmers sought shelter under sheets of tarpaulin.
+Soon after Cyclone Tauktae hit the western coast of India last week, the capital city, New Delhi, was hit by record rainfall.
+Though some people had the luxury of staying indoors, thousands of protesting farmers sought shelter under sheets of tarpaulin.

 India is currently grappling with one of the largest coronavirus outbreaks in the world.
 More than 300,000 people have died from COVID-related causes so far, but experts think the actual number could be much higher.